PavanRangani/docs/docs/prd/banking/funding-account.md

 ### UX Rule
 - Allow to manually sort the records under the `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink` sections.
-  - On hover of any record(Active and Archived), shows the Drag handle the left side.
+  - On hover of any record(Active and Archived), shows the Drag handle on the left side.
-  - Using Drag handle, user can change the position of record under the same section.
+  - Using the Drag handle, the user can change the position of the record under the same section.
   - When any particular section or tab has only one record then the Drag handle is not shown.

 ### UI Rule